Digital-One-Health/digital-one-health.github.io/_pages/research.md

 [Biome360](https://biome360.shinyapps.io/shinyapp/) performs interactive visualisation of microbiome data and the results of different types of analyses (E.g. virulence genes, AMR genes, Mobile Genetic Elements, and Species of Interest)

+**Genopaths**

+[Genopaths](https://genopaths.africa) is platform to enable One Health pathogen genome surveillance.
+Genopaths can analyse, store and share sequencing data across our participating laboratory network.
+Fast and ethical sharing of actionable epidemiological data is the catalyst for rapid and effective responses to disease outbreaks.

 <!--
 Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.